MicheleUIT/Probabilistic-load-forecasting-with-Reservoir-Computing/Notes_on_uncertainty/Monte Carlo Markov Chain.md

 Sometimes though it could be hard to sample from $f$, that's when we use Markov Chains.

 ## Markov Chains
-A Markov Chain is a stochastic process that satisfies the Markov property:
+A Markov Chain is a stochastic process with descrete time that satisfies the Markov property:
 $$
 	P(X_{n+1}=k|X_n=k_n,X_{n-1}=k_{n-1},\dots,X_1=k_1)=P(X_{n+1}=k|X_n=k_n)
 $$